inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 #### GRANT PERMISIONS
 1. Add Permissions<br>
 For simplicity, we will grant broad admin permissions to this service account.
 Admin permissions include broad roles that permit numerous actions.
 With Terraform, our scope is limited to resource provisioning and de-provisioning, so a role with bucket creation and deletion capabilities would suffice.
 Similarly, for BigQuery, we only need the ability to create and delete datasets.
-In the real world, you would set up a custom service account for each service, giving it permissions only for the specific tasks it needs to perform.<br>
+In the real world, you would set up a custom service account for each service, giving it permissions only for the specific tasks it needs to perform.
+Add the following: <br>

    - Cloud Storage > Storage Admin  					*Grants full control of buckets and objects*<br>
    - Big Query > Big Query Admin					*Administer all BigQuery resources and data*<br>